 He is the only singer in the history of music to have a #1 hit in the 1950s, 1960s, 1970s, 1980s and 1990s.

 He figures prominently in Brendan O'Carroll's hilarious comic novel, "The Mammy" in which Agnes Browne, the main character, fulfills her life-long dream of "a dance with Cliff Richard on Christmas Eve" at the end of the novel.
 In the film Agnes Browne (1999) (The Mammy), he was replaced by Tom Jones, who plays himself.

-Inducted into the UK Music Hall of Fame for his outstanding contribution to British music and integral part of British music culture.
-[November 2004]
+On 11 November 2004, he was inducted into the UK Music Hall of Fame for his outstanding contribution to British music and integral part of British music culture.

 He announced his conversion to Christianity in 1966.
 He has never married and claims to have observed a celibate lifestyle since then.

 He was spoofed in an episode of the BBC television series Doomwatch (1970), Doomwatch: Sex and Violence, which has never been transmitted due to fears Richard would take legal action.